HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 ## Linux

 The easiest way to install Git is via the package manager that comes with your distribution.
-Some distributions provide up-to-date versions, others do not.
+Some distributions give you up-to-date versions, others do not.

-Ubuntu and Debian provide a badly outdated version of Git.
+Ubuntu and Debian usually have old versions of Git.
-Fedora, OpenSuse and Arch provide more up-to-date versions of Git.
+Fedora, OpenSuse and Arch usually have newer versions of Git.

 ### Ubuntu/Debian